SkelliBoi/Humble-Warden/README.md

 For me it works if I select all files at once, but if it doesn't you might need to do it in steps.

-## ~~Merge CharGenMorphCFG files~~

-**This step is not necessary anymore!
-It is done automatically!**

-~~Many mods come with a CharGenMorphCFG file, but the game can only use one.
-Therefore, these files need to be merged.~~

-~~1.
-Inside ModOrganizer, go to the dropdown list at the top right and select "CharGenMorph Compiler".
-Then press the Run button next to it.
-This should launch "CharGenMorph Compiler".~~

-~~2.
-It will ask what game you want to modify.
-Select Dragon Age: Origins.~~

-~~3.
-The paths should already be set up, but just in case, make sure in the "Path Configuration" tab, the path under "Dragon Age Paths" is set to "..\mods".~~

-~~4.
-Go to the compiler tab and click the compile button at the bottom of the screen.
-Wait for it to finish, it will give a pop-up.~~

-~~5.
-On the References tab click the Remove Bad References button at the bottom of the screen.
-Once this is finished you can close the program.~~

-~~6.
-Find the chargenmorphcfg.xml file inside the mods folder inside your installation folder ("Just a Humble Warden\mods\chargenmorphcfg.xml").
-It should be the only loose file in there.~~

-~~7.
-Move the file to "Just a Humble Warden\overwrite\".
-If the overwrite folder doesn't exist yet, create it.~~

 ## Run FIX_DLC

 This final step is just to run a fix for DLC items.